-Return this completed 'Request for Settlement of Account Form' plus the certified copy of the death certificate, if applicable, directly to: Mail: MidAmerica Administrative Solutions, Attn: APPLE, 211 East Main Street, Suite 100, Lakeland, FL 33801 or Fax: 863-688-4200 PLEASE NOTE: You MUST complete the attached W-9 in order for your distribution to be processed.
+Mail the completed, signed 'REQUEST FOR SETTLEMENT OF ACCOUNT FORM', plus the certified copy of the death certificate and PERS or STRS cost information analysis letter, if applicable, directly to MidAmerica Administrative Solutions, Attn: APPLE, 211 East Main Street, Suite 100, Lakeland, FL 33801, or fax to (863) 688-4200.

+PLEASE NOTE: You MUST complete the attached W-9 in order for your distribution to be processed.